Killing of Banko Brown

 On April 27, 2023, Banko Brown, a homeless 24-year-old transgender man, was shot and killed outside of a Walgreens store in San Francisco by an on-duty security guard.
 Banko allegedly spit on the security guard and raised his arm toward him before being shot.

 People involved

 Banko Brown

 Banko Brown was a 24-year-old transgender man, living in San Francisco.
 Brown was a volunteer organizer at the Young Women's Freedom Center, a nonprofit organization that provides resources for transgender youth and young women.
 Brown had been homeless since he was 12 years old.

 Michael Earl-Wayne Anthony

-Michael Earl-Wayne Anthony is a man; he was 33 years old and working as a security guard at the time of Brown's killing.
+Michael Earl-Wayne Anthony was 33 years old and working as a security guard at the time of Brown's killing.
 Anthony was 7 in taller and 20 lb heavier than Brown.

 Incident

 On April 27, 2023, around 6:30 PM, Walgreens security guard Michael Earl-Wayne Anthony confronted Brown inside of the drug store on suspicion of shoplifting $15 worth of candy.
 As Brown tried to exit the store, Anthony wrestled him to the ground.
 After a few moments, Anthony let Brown up, and Brown continued exiting the store, but then spit on the security guard and raised his arm towards Anthony, who drew his gun and shot Brown.
 Brown died at a nearby hospital later that evening.
 According to an anonymous source, Brown had threatened to stab Anthony as they were wrestling on the ground.
 Brown was unarmed during the incident.